ONSdigital/eq-publisher-v3/README.md

 If validating a schema during development envrionment variable `EQ_VALIDATOR_URL` is needed.

-To validate schema's a little more effectively it is a good idea to run the `eq-questionnaire-validator` locally using the ajv method for validating schemas.

-When the validator is running locally it is possible to hit the `/publish/validate` endpoint for more detailed error messages.
+When the validator URL is set, it is possible to hit the `/publish/validate` endpoint for more detailed error messages.

 Run `yarn develop` to start the application with Nodemon.
 Nodemon automatically refreshes the application when source files change, making development easy.